Shareholder Investigation of iRobot Corporation

 iRobot Corp.
 (IRBT) Accused of Channel-Stuffing

-According to the filed complaint for violations of the Securities and Exchange Act of 1934, by October 2017, iRobot had completed its acquisition of Sales on Demand Corporation and Robopolis SAS for a total of $159 million, touting their ability to accelerate the growth of iRobot’s business and maintain its segment leadership.
-Following the acquisitions, on February 7, 2018, iRobot reported “record” revenue for the fourth quarter and full-year 2017, and informed investors the Company expected to “cross the billion-dollar revenue threshold” in 2018. iRobot continued to affirm these positive representations and reported increasing year-over-year revenue growth throughout the relevant period.
-However, iRobot failed to disclose that the Company had engaged in channel-stuffing, resulting in artificially boosted sales. iRobot’s true revenue was revealed on April 23, 2019, when the Company announced shockingly disappointing quarterly revenues below analyst expectations.
-Then, on July 24, 2019, the Company cut its full-year earnings forecast.
+According to the complaint for breach of fiduciary duties and unjust enrichment between November 21, 2016 and the present, iRobot touted that its acquisition of Sales on Demand Corporation and Robopolis SAS would accelerate the growth of iRobot’s business and maintain its segment leadership.
+Following the acquisitions and throughout the relevant period, iRobot reported explosive, double-digit revenue growth, and reaffirmed its positive outlook, with its officers and directors attributing its strong performance to growing demand for the Roomba line of products, expanded gross margin, and technological innovation.
+In reality, iRobot’s revenue was the result of the Company’s channel-stuffing, which artificially boosted sales to help iRobot achieve “record” growth.
+Despite its efforts, on April 23, 2019, the Company announced shockingly disappointing quarterly revenues below analyst expectations and surging inventory levels.
+Then, on July 23, 2019, the Company drastically cut its full-year earnings forecast.
 Finally, on October 22, 2019, iRobot cut its high end of its revenue expectations for the year and rolled back price increases due to a “suboptimal” customer response.
 Following these disclosures, iRobot’s stock price fell a total of $81.51, or 62%, to close at $49.06 and has yet to recover.